mkazhdan/EDT/README.md

 This generates a 512&times;512&times;512 voxel grid file of unsigned EDT values using Saito and Toriwaki's method.
 Using a non-negative radius:
 <blockquote><code>% Bin/*/EDTFromMesh --in <A HREF="http://www.cs.jhu.edu/~misha/Code/EDT/bunny.ply">bunny.ply</A> --out bunny.danielsson.edt --depth 9 --radius 1</code></blockquote>
 generates a 512&times;512&times;512 voxel grid file of unsigned EDT values using Danielsson's method.<BR>
-You can then extract the iso-surface at a distance of 5 voxel by calling:
+You can then extract the iso-surface at a distance of 5 voxels by calling:
 <blockquote><code>% Bin/*/MarchingCubes --in bunny.saito.edt --out bunny.saito.ply --value 5</code></blockquote>
 <blockquote><code>% Bin/*/MarchingCubes --in bunny.danielsson.edt --out bunny.danielsson.ply --value 5</code></blockquote>
 The figure below shows a visualization of the input mesh (left) the iso-surface extracted from the EDT computed using Saito and Toriwaki's method (middle) and the iso-surface extracted from the EDT computed using Danielsson's method.